Greenfield, California: Economy

 The city of Greenfield is centered in one of the most productive agricultural areas in the world.
 About 60 percent of the leaf lettuce grown in the United States is grown in the Salinas Valley.
 The area has often been coined as the "Salad Bowl of the World."
 More than $3 billion (US) worth of fruits, vegetables and nuts are produced and shipped annually across the U.S. and abroad.
 (2018 crop report).
 As a result, many major vegetable producers are headquartered in the nearby city of Salinas.
 Local tourism is increasing as more people are attracted to the area, which is also known as the center of "Steinbeck Country" because of famed author John Steinbeck.
 The area is also known as a premier wine grape growing region due to the rich soil and desirable climate.
 Vineyards, wineries and wine tasting rooms continue to expand throughout the region.

 Education

 The Greenfield Union School District(GUSD) has four elementary schools and one middle school.
 The district serves around 2,500 students grades K-8.
-The city does have a high school but does not belong to GUSD.
 Greenfield High School (GHS) belongs to South Monterrey County Joint Union High School District (SMCJUHSD).
 Greenfield High School serves around 974 students.
 On February 27, 2008, Greenfield Elementary was placed under no help due to the school's achievement in raising their Standardized Testing and Reporting (STAR) Results under the No Child Left Behind Act for the past five years by Governor Arnold Schwarzenegger and Superintendent of Public Instruction Jack O'Connell.